 CBD has been used to manage and reduce pain for centuries.
 CBD binds to CB1 and CB2 neuropeptides and thus helps manage and relieve pain and inflammation.

-As you can see, both ibuprofen and CBD can help combat pain and inflammation all by themselves.
-However, unlike CBD, which can be taken each day as part of your daily supplements, ibuprofen use should not exceed ten days or as advised by the doctor.
+As you can see, both ibuprofen and CBD can help combat pain and inflammation.
+However, unlike CBD, which can be taken daily as part of your daily supplements, ibuprofen should not exceed ten days or as advised by the doctor.

 How Does CBD Interact with Ibuprofen?

 Currently, there’s no sufficient information on how CBD interacts with other medications.
 While more research is needed to determine how CBD interacts with ibuprofen, available research shows that CBD has inhibitory effects on some enzymes known to galvanize drug metabolism.